LogtalkDotOrg/logtalk3/examples/NOTES.md

 	alternative version of the `family` example using a family registry implemented using multifile predicates to avoid dynamic binding

+- `futures`
+	simple example of working with futures, a common concurrent programming idiom, using the high-level multi-threading predicates

 - `hailstone`
 	example of computing Hailstone sequences